 Supporting members and their families in times of need

-CIMA Benevolent Fund is a unique charity set up and funded by CIMA members specifically to help members and their families who are going through hard times.
+Originating in the 1970s, the CIMA Benevolent Fund (“the Fund”) became a member benefit to support past and current members of CIMA and their dependents who are going through hard times.
 CIMA members and their families are as vulnerable as anyone else to life’s difficulties and unexpected misfortunes.
 The Fund responds quickly to meet individuals’ needs.

 Here we answer a few questions frequently asked by individuals considering applying for Fund assistance.

 The Fund is there to assist fully CGMA-qualified members of CIMA and their partners or other dependants who are in difficulties.
 As well as active, current members it can help former members who have retired or whose membership has lapsed for other reasons.
 It can also assist the partners and dependants of members.

 To be successful, an applicant must demonstrate that they are in financial need.
 In assessing need, the Benevolent Fund Committee, which is responsible for decisions on individual applications, takes into account an applicant’s income (actual and potential) from all other sources (including welfare benefits and pensions), their savings and any exceptional needs arising from, for example, illness, injury or disability.

 The Fund is unable to assist student members.

 Successful applicants have fallen into difficulties for a wide range of reasons.
 For example: